Submissions

 Digital technology

-- Application to human behaviour in fires of AI, mixed reality, virtual reality (VR), augmented reality (AR), building information modelling (BIM)
+The application of digital technology to human behaviour in fires, including the use of AI, mixed reality, virtual reality (VR), augmented reality (AR), and/or building information modelling (BIM)

 Egressibility

-- Accessibility to means of evacuation for all, e.g., older populations, people with functional limitations/disabilities, neurodivergent communities, children
+Accessibility to means of evacuation for all, e.g., older populations, people with functional limitations/disabilities, neurodivergent communities, and children